pasoevi/innfin/doc/innfin.md

 should know when to enter them and in what order.

-Dungeons of Fate are dungeons that do not follow the pattern of increasing difficulty typical for main dungeons.
+Dungeons of Fate are dungeons that do not follow the pattern of increasing difficulty typical for main 16-level dungeon stack.
 You know that you are in a Dungeon of Fate when you have made some god angry or extremely pleased.
 This also happens when you have done something of importance on the large scale.

 Portals and Dungeons of Fate are often the places to seek the artifacts and creatures that are crucial for winning the game.
 Some